Portsmouth Street Tramways Company: Route development

 The first route in 1874 ran from Broad Street in Old Portsmouth via the town centre to North End with a depot at each end of the route.
 The trams from North End depot were yellow while those from the Broad Street depot were green.
 Further routes were developed during the following years authorised by the passing of acts of Parliament and orders including the Landport, Southsea and Portsea Street Tramways Order 1876, the Portsea Street Tramways Order 1877, the Gosport Street Tramways Act 1879 (42 & 43 Vict. c. xxvii), Portsmouth, &c.
 Tramways Act 1879 (42 & 43 Vict. c. cxviii), the Gosport Street Tramways Act 1881 (44 & 45 Vict. c. xlvi), the Borough of Portsmouth, Kingston, Fratton and Southsea Tramways Act 1887 (50 & 51 Vict. c. cxli), the Portsmouth Street Tramways Act 1896 (59 & 60 Vict. c. cli), and the Gosport and Fareham Tramways Act 1903 (3 Edw.
 7. c. cxcv).

 In 1878 two rival companies, the Landport and Southsea Tramways Company and the General Tramways Company of Portsmouth were purchased.
 This allowed the Portsmouth Street Tramways Company to become the dominant tram operator in Portsmouth.

 The three tramway companies in Portsmouth together with the Gosport Street Tramways Company were all amalgamated into the Portsmouth Street Tramways Company by the Portsmouth Street Tramways (Amalgamation) Act 1883 (46 & 47 Vict. c. cxii).
 This resulted in the Portsmouth Street Tramways Company becoming the dominant tram operator in Portsmouth during the next 17 years.
-Route extensions continued and in 1881 a new tramway was opened from North End to Cosham and this was the first route to extend beyond the town boundary, although the company had an existing horse bus route to Cosham.
+Route extensions continued and in 1881 a new tramway was opened from North End to Cosham and this was the first route to extend beyond the town boundary, although the company had an existing horse-drawn omnibus route to Cosham.

 Andrew's Buses

-As part of the long running trading war between the horse buses of Solomon Andrews in Cardiff and the Provincial trams in Cardiff the Andrew's buses were also deployed in Plymouth and Portsmouth to compete with Provincial in its other towns.
-When this conflict, which started in 1872, was resolved in 1887 the horse bus operations of Solomon Andrews were purchased by Provincial and those in Portsmouth were merged with the horse bus routes operated by the Portsmouth Street Tramways Company.
+As part of the long running trading war between the omnibuses of Solomon Andrews in Cardiff and the Provincial trams in Cardiff the Andrew's buses were also deployed in Plymouth and Portsmouth to compete with Provincial in its other towns.
+When this conflict, which started in 1872, was resolved in 1887 the omnibus operations of Solomon Andrews were purchased by Provincial and those in Portsmouth were merged with the omnibus routes operated by the Portsmouth Street Tramways Company.